loadnetwork/ultramarine/docs/DEV_WORKFLOW.md

 ## Core Flow (How It Works)

-1) ConsensusReady → StartHeight
+1. ConsensusReady → StartHeight

 - App checks EL capabilities, reads EL head, tells Malachite to start at current height.

-2) Proposer path
+2. Proposer path

 - On `GetValue`, app asks EL to build a block (`getPayloadV4`), stores block bytes + Prague execution requests, replies with a proposal, and streams proposal parts to peers.
 - We respect Malachite’s `timeout`: if block build exceeds the timeout, we do not reply and let consensus take the propose timeout path to prevote‑nil.

-3) Non‑proposer path
+3. Non‑proposer path

 - Receives proposal parts, verifies signature, reassembles payload, stores undecided proposal + bytes, and replies to consensus.

-4) Decide/Commit
+4. Decide/Commit

 - On `Decided`, app submits block to EL (`newPayloadV4`) and updates forkchoice; commits value + block bytes + execution requests to the store; starts next height.

 Notes:

 - “nil” in Tendermint is a vote target, not a proposal.
 The app must not fabricate an “empty” proposal; silence on timeout is correct.
-- For sync, values should be stored before replying; this is being hardened.
+- For sync, values are stored before replying so `commit()` always has the necessary local data.

 ### Prague / Engine API v4 Expectations